Masud8851/Masud8851/README.md

 ### <h1 align="center"> Hello, I'm [Masudur Rahman!](https://masudur-personal-portfolio.netlify.app) <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/wave.gif" width="29px"> <br>  [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=FFFFFF&lines=Front-end+Web+App+(React.js)+Developer;Always+Learning+new+techonologies)](https://git.io/typing-svg) </h1>

 A self-taught, passionate and fast-learner full-stack developer 🎯 from Dhaka, 🇧🇩 🌎.
-I love to work with new technologies and developing web applications like ReactJs, React Native etc🔭.
+I love to work with new technologies and developing web applications like ReactJs 🔭.
 Currently, I am learning how to improve the performance of both responsive and progressive web applications for better user experience 🌱.
 I’m looking to apply my skills as part of a fast-placed, quality-driven team in order to build better experiences on the web-development 🚀

 ### Here are some ideas about me